Marquez607/MIL_TM4C_Example/README.txt

       https://www.youtube.com/watch?v=YvsGuK9Up0E

 Hardware Notes: In order to provide noise tolerance, CAN messages are transmitted via a differential pair.
+                This pair is denoted as CAN High(CANH) and CAN Low(CANL).
+In order to transmission, the bus must have at least two termination resistors of 120 Ohms at each end of the bus.
+Alternatively, you can have the termination resistors between the CANH and CANL of each ECU in your system.
+The latter is what we will enforce in MIL.

        CANH--+--------------------------+--CANH
              |                          |